-The Compensation and Stock Options Committee (the "Committee") consists of four directors, Michael R. Giordano (Chairman), Dr. Shing Mao, Dr. Leonard M. Silverman and Dr. Keh-Shew Lu who are not employees or former employees of the Company.
-The Committee makes recommendations to the Board of Directors regarding compensation, benefits and incentive arrangements for officers and other key employees of the Company including awards under the Company's Incentive Bonus Plan.
-The Committee also administers the Company's 1993 ISO Plan, the 1993 NQO Plan, the 2001 Omnibus Equity Incentive Plan, and the Incentive Bonus Plan.
+The Compensation and Stock Options Committee (the "Committee") consists of four directors, Michael R. Giordano (Chairman), Dr. Shing Mao, John M. Stich and Dr. Keh-Shew Lu who are not employees or former employees of the Company.
+The Committee makes recommendations to the Board of Directors regarding compensation, benefits and incentive arrangements for officers and other key employees of the Company.
+The Committee also administers the Company's 1993 ISO Plan, the 1993 NQO Plan, the 2001 Omnibus Equity Incentive Plan, the Incentive Stock Bonus Plan and the 401(k) Plan.